robgonnella/releasaurus/book/src/quick-start.md

 1. Go to your Gitea instance → User Settings → Applications
 2. Generate a new token with repository read/write permissions

-## Step 2: Identify Your Project Repository
+## Step 2: Configure Your Project (Optional)

-Releasaurus works entirely through forge platform APIs—no local repository required.
-You just need the repository URL and appropriate access permissions.
+Releasaurus works with zero configuration for changelog generation and tagging.

-For version file updates, you'll need to specify your project's `release_type` in `releasaurus.toml`.
-Supported types include:
+However, if you want version file updates, you'll need to create a `releasaurus.toml` file in your repository root specifying your project's `release_type`.

+**Supported release types:**

 - **Rust**: For projects with `Cargo.toml`
 - **Node**: For projects with `package.json`